 Step #2: Pick your animals

-There is estimated to be between 3 to 300 million species of animals in the world, which can make choosing the right mascots for your baby shower a head-scratcher.
+There are estimated to be between 3 to 300 million species of animals in the world, which can make choosing the right mascots for your baby shower a head-scratcher.
 Assuming we can rule out a lemming-themed party, the following species are animal kingdom royalty when it comes to baby showers:

 — Elephants: Ever since “Dumbo” (and perhaps long before), an elephant baby shower has been a classic go-to for parents-to-be.
-A baby shower elephant theme also puts you ahead of the menu planning—the more salty-sweet, peanut buttery snacks you serve, the more on-theme you’ll be!
+A baby shower elephant theme also puts you ahead of the menu planning—the more salty-sweet, peanut-buttery snacks you serve, the more on-theme you’ll be!

 — Giraffes: The link between a baby and a giraffe isn’t as straightforward—until you see a little onesie with a tiny giraffe on it.
 Vegans and vegetarians can easily arrange a plant-based spread with plenty of crudité and creative salads befitting this African herbivore.